schumbar/CMPE256_Team_Project/README.md

 1. **README.md**: README file detailing this project.
 2. **CMPE256_team project.ipynb**: Google Colab python notebook containing the code for this project.
 3. **flask_app**: Folder containing the files for the flask app.
-4. **screenshots**: Folder containing the screenshots of the flask app.
-5. **Dataset**: Folder containing the Research PDFs used for this project.
+4. **Dataset**: Folder containing the Research PDFs used for this project.
-6. **256_RPS_Presentation.pptx**: PowerPoint presentation for this project.
+5. **256_RPS_Presentation.pptx**: PowerPoint presentation for this project.
-7. **CMPE256 Team Project Demo.ipynb**: Google Colab python notebook containing the code for the demo.
+6. **CMPE256 Team Project Demo.ipynb**: Google Colab python notebook containing the code for the demo.
 Please note that we have transferred the code in here to the flask_app.
+7. **CMPE 256 Project Report.pdf**: PDF file of the project report.

 ### Installation Instructions